Kong/cloud-migration-journey/docs/explore/phase2.md

 **Zone Services**

 Once, the global control plane is ready, we can deploy the Kong Mesh `Zone Control Plane`, `Zone Ingress` and `Zone Egress`.
-Let's discusse each of these.

-`Zone Control Plane` fundamental has 2 major functions:
+`Zone Control Plane` has 2 major functions:

 1. `Interact with the Global Control Plane` - Register itself to the global.
 The global control plane will propogate all polices to the zone control plane, and vice versa send data back to the global control plane.